-Skin conditions - If you have a skin condition that could be impacted or worsen your skin condition, then you can get an exemption from wearing masks.
+Skin conditions - If you have a skin condition that could be impacted, then you can get an exemption from wearing masks.
 For example, Epidermolysis bullosa (EB) is a skin condition where you easily blister on the skin and the mucous membranes.

 Breathing issues - A mask may be a breathing problem for people who have asthma, breathing difficulties, or utilise breathing apparatus'.

 People who are unable to remove the cloth mask themselves - If you have limited mobility or are an amputee, you may be exempt from wearing a mask if you are unable to remove the mask without assistance.

 Seizure disorders - Wearing a mask may be a hazard for a person with seizures, as they could become a choking or strangulation risk if you have a seizure.

 These exemptions may differ between States and Territories, so it's best to double check with your State or Territory Health Department about what falls under an exemption.